apurvamalankar806-sketch/WeatherLens-India-project/README.md

 This highlights the importance of validating feature importance and being skeptical of suspiciously perfect results during model development.

+### Phase 6 — Streamlit App

+A two-tab interactive web app:

+**🔮 Predict Tab**
+Users input city, month, max/min temperature and wind speed to get a live rainfall probability prediction from the trained Random Forest model, displayed via a gauge chart.

+**📈 Prediction Insights Tab**
+Shows sensitivity analysis on the user's specific prediction — how rainfall probability would change if temperature range or wind speed were different, with the user's actual input marked on each chart.
+This adds model explainability directly tied to each user's prediction rather than generic static analysis.

 ### Who is this for?
 - **General users** → Want to know if it will rain today based on conditions